 - Sale or purchase of real property valued at \$24,999 or less, and - Leases or license agreements that are for one (1) year in term or less, or \$24,999 or less in annual rent or other payment. - D. Due Diligence.
-The real property office shall conduct such due diligence as it deems appropriate for each acquisition; however, at a minimum, it shall obtain: - 1. an environmental assessment for property with known or suspected environmental contamination; - 2. a survey (certified to the City) for unplatted lands; and - 3. an owners policy of title insurance for all fee simple purchases by the City.
+The real property office shall conduct such due diligence as it deems appropriate for each acquisition; however, at a minimum, it will generally obtain: - 1. an environmental assessment for property with known or suspected environmental contamination; - 2. a survey (certified to the City) for unplatted lands; and - 3. an owners policy of title insurance for all fee simple purchases by the City.
 In all other acquisitions, the real property office shall obtain a title policy, a title search, or an ownership and encumbrance report, as it deems appropriate, in order to confirm ownership and to ascertain any encumbrances on the property. - E. Closing/Conveyance.
-The city manager, or assistant city manager acting in the absence of the city manager, is authorized to execute all necessary closing documents on behalf of the City, except that the Mayor shall execute and the Clerk of the Commission shall attest any permanent easement or deed.
+The city manager, or his designee, is authorized to execute all necessary closing documents on behalf of the City, except that the Mayor, or Mayor Pro-tem in the absence of the Mayor, shall execute and the Clerk of the Commission shall attest any permanent easement or deed.
 A special warranty deed shall be used in all conveyances of fee title from the City.